History of Southeast Asia: European colonisation

 The British, in the guise of the East India Company led by Josiah Child, had little interest or impact in the region, and were effectively expelled following the Anglo-Siamese War.
 Britain later turned their attention to the Bay of Bengal following the Peace with France and Spain (1783).
 During the conflicts, Britain had struggled for naval superiority with the French, and the need of good harbours became evident.
 Penang Island had been brought to the attention of the Government of India by Francis Light.
 In 1786, the settlement of George Town was founded at the northeastern tip of Penang Island by Captain Francis Light, under the administration of Sir John Macpherson; this marked the beginning of British expansion into the Malay Peninsula.

 The British also temporarily possessed Dutch territories during the Napoleonic Wars; and Spanish areas in the Seven Years' War.
 In 1819, Stamford Raffles established Singapore as a key trading post for Britain in their rivalry with the Dutch.
 However, their rivalry cooled in 1824 when an Anglo-Dutch treaty demarcated their respective interests in Southeast Asia.
 British rule in Burma began with the first Anglo-Burmese War (1824–1826).

 Early United States entry into what was then called the East Indies (usually in reference to the Malay Archipelago) was low key.
 In 1795, a secret voyage for pepper set sail from Salem, Massachusetts on an 18-month voyage that returned with a bulk cargo of pepper, the first to be so imported into the country, which sold at the extraordinary profit of seven hundred per cent.
 In 1831, the merchantman Friendship of Salem returned to report the ship had been plundered, and the first officer and two crewmen murdered in Sumatra.

 Dutch imperial imagery representing the Dutch East Indies (1916).
 The text reads "Our most precious jewel."

 The Anglo-Dutch Treaty of 1824 obligated the Dutch to ensure the safety of shipping and overland trade in and around Aceh, who accordingly sent the Royal Netherlands East Indies Army on the punitive expedition of 1831.
 President Andrew Jackson also ordered America's first Sumatran punitive expedition of 1832, which was followed by a punitive expedition in 1838.
 The Friendship incident thus afforded the Dutch a reason to take over Ache; and Jackson, to dispatch diplomatist Edmund Roberts, who in 1833 secured the Roberts Treaty with Siam.
-In 1856, negotiations for amendment of this treaty, Townsend Harris stated the position of the United States:The United States does not hold any possessions in the East, nor does it desire any.
+In 1856, during negotiations of the American–Siamese Treaty of 1856, Townsend Harris stated the position of the United States:The United States does not hold any possessions in the East, nor does it desire any.
 The form of government forbids the holding of colonies.
 The United States therefore cannot be an object of jealousy to any Eastern Power.
 Peaceful commercial relations, which give as well as receive benefits, is what the President wishes to establish with Siam, and such is the object of my mission.